lsd/vim/README.md

 Install the Inconsolata font in the fonts dir or remove the guifont line

-For convenience, I've included the plugins in the bundle/ dir.
-These may be old!
-Launch MacVim or vim and run :NeoBundleUpdate to update the enclosed plugins
+Launch MacVim or vim and run :NeoBundleInstall to install the plugins

 CONSOLE VIM?
 ===